 A shift to low carbon infrastructure is of vital importance across the North of England.

-This report outlines the key findings from a pilot interdisciplinary project conducted by Energy Leeds researchers, which focusses on how local councils can facilitate a low carbon infrastructure transition, and the associated socio-economic challenges and opportunities linked to this transition.
+This report outlines the key findings from a pilot interdisciplinary project conducted by Energy Leeds researchers, which focuses on how local councils can facilitate a low carbon infrastructure transition, and the associated socio-economic challenges and opportunities linked to this transition.

 The project includes case-studies of best practice from around the country and results from stakeholder workshops and an online citizen discussion, conducted in collaboration with the northern city councils of Leeds, Bradford, and Hull.